Get stories and expert advice on all things related to college and parenting.

 Even within the same company or industry, employees with four-year degrees are higher up on the pay scale than those without, according to the College Board report.
 Across ten different job categories (ranging from retail sales to sales reps and first-line supervisors), those with a bachelor’s degree consistently made more than those with a high school diploma.

 The College Board reports that “in 2015, when the unemployment rate for 25- to 34-year-olds with at least a bachelor’s degree was 2.6 percent, 8.1 percent of high school graduates in this age range were unemployed.”
 Your chances of being unemployed are more than twice as high without a four-year degree.

-On average, studies show that college graduates are also more likely to marry, own a home, and save for retirement.
+Studies show that, on average, college graduates are also more likely to own a home and save for retirement.